Teaching old dogs new tricks with 'smart harness'

 Much of the technology comes off the shelf but the researchers are repurposing the equipment for use with dogs.

-Dr. Alper Bozkurt, an assistant professor of electrical and computer engineering, says that the technology offers everyday people an opportunity to bond with their dogs and extra tools to train them.
+Dr. Alpert Bozkurt, an assistant professor of electrical and computer engineering, says that the technology offers everyday people an opportunity to bond with their dogs and extra tools to train them.

 "Our dream is to give people the capability to train their dogs like professionals at home, so that the pets can be turned into working animals.
 For example, for search and rescue, when there's a big disaster in an urban environment, hundreds of houses collapsed, and there's only a certain number of trained dogs, so this would give us the capability to train more and more dogs for such purposes," Bozkurt says.